Client Project Management Software for Agencies

 Client project management software comparison

 The practical decision is not which workspace can store client tasks.
-It is which workflow keeps requests, approvals, files, time, workload, and client-ready status readable enough that the agency does not rebuild the same story every week.
+It is which workflow keeps request intake, kickoff context, files, approvals, tracked effort, workload review, and client-ready status connected enough that the agency does not rebuild the same story every week.

 This is a fit-and-tradeoff view based on public product positioning and visible workflow coverage, not a feature-parity procurement sheet.